rust-lang/rfcs/text/0000-target-tier-policy.md

 If a reviewer wishes to consult a broader team for additional guidance, they may contact the compiler team.
-A proposed target or target-specific patch that substantially changes code shared with other targets (not just target-specific code) requires the approval of the compiler team.
+A proposed target or target-specific patch that substantially changes code shared with other targets (not just target-specific code) must be reviewed and approved by the compiler team before acceptance.

 If the proposer of a target wishes to appeal the rejection of a target, they may contact the compiler team.